zalando/opentracing-toolbox/README.md

 ## Apache HTTP Client

-Many client-side HTTP libraries on the JVM use the Apache HTTPClient, which is why *Tracer* comes with a request interceptor:
+Many client-side HTTP libraries on the JVM use the Apache HTTPClient, which is why `tracer-httpclient` comes with a request interceptor:

 ```java
 DefaultHttpClient client = new DefaultHttpClient();